woocommerce/woocommerce-rest-api-docs/source/includes/v3/_product-tags.md

 ## Delete a Product Tag ##

-This API helps you delete a product shipping class.
+This API helps you delete a product tag.

 ### HTTP Request ###